Arsedy/FraudDetection/README.md

 * **Database Optimization**: Implements B-Tree compound indexing on `(f2_pan, f7_txndatetime)` to fetch a card's historical swipes in milliseconds, bypassing the need for scanning the entire table.
 * **Separation of Concerns**: Uses the **Repository Pattern** to separate raw database query implementation from pure business rule checking, making unit testing clean and mockable.
 * **Robust State Tracking**: Designed to run via a **Timestamp Sliding Window** or **Status Flagging**, preventing repetitive scans of older transactions and saving memory.

 ---

+## 🔄 Architecture & Workflow

+The application leverages .NET Dependency Injection to cleanly separate concerns across the background service lifecycle:

+1. **`Program.cs` (Configuration):** Registers all database contexts (Scoped), Repositories (Scoped), the `FraudDetectionEngine` (Scoped), and dynamically injects multiple `IFraudRule` implementations.
+It also registers the `FraudWorker` as a Singleton Hosted Service.
+2. **`FraudWorker.cs` (Scheduler):** Runs continuously in the background.
+Because it is a Singleton, it uses `IServiceScopeFactory` to create a fresh Dependency Injection scope for each processing cycle, safely retrieving scoped database services without memory leaks.
+3. **`FraudDetectionEngine.cs` (Orchestrator):** Requests batched transaction data from the `ITransactionRepository`, groups the historical data by card (`F2_PAN`), and dynamically evaluates the history against the injected collection of `IFraudRule` implementations.
+4. **`IFraudRule` (Business Logic):** Pure logic classes (e.g., `VelocityRule`, `TravelRule`, `SpikeRule`, `CardTestingRule`).
+If a threshold is exceeded, the rule returns a `RuleResult` containing the specific `TransactionId` that caused the breach.
+5. **`FraudAlertRepository` (Persistence):** If the Engine detects a fraud rule breach, it utilizes this repository to log the details to the `fraudalerts` table for analyst review.

+---